Joe Barry

-Joe Barry (born July 5, 1970) is an American football coach who is the linebackers coach and run game coordinator for the Miami Dolphins of the National Football League (NFL).
+Joe Barry (born July 5, 1970) is an American football coach who is the run game coordinator and a senior defensive assistant for the Miami Dolphins of the National Football League (NFL).
 His career includes having served as the assistant head coach and linebackers coach for the Los Angeles Rams, as well as serving as the defensive coordinator for the Washington Redskins, Detroit Lions, and Green Bay Packers.
 Barry also previously served as an assistant coach for the San Diego Chargers, the Tampa Bay Buccaneers and the San Francisco 49ers.
 Barry is the son of former coach Mike Barry.

-Early years
+Early life

 Barry played linebacker at the University of Michigan from 1989 to 1990 before transferring to the University of Southern California.

 Coaching career

 Early career

 In 1994, Barry began his coaching career at the University of Southern California (USC), his alma mater, first as a video coordinator for one season, before spending the 1995 season as a graduate assistant, working in particular with the defensive line.
 In 1996, Barry joined Northern Arizona University as their linebackers and defensive ends coach, and would serve in that role from 1996 to 1998 before being hired as the linebackers coach at UNLV in 1999.